 Clan Moulder is the Twisted half of The Twisted & the Twilight, and it shows.
-Each mutation comes with a risk—those rat ogres might mutate a little too much and gain some weaknesses as well as benefits.
+Each mutation comes with a risk—those rat ogres might mutate too much and gain some weaknesses as well as benefits.
 But if that happens I can recycle them, tossing them back in the vat in return for a currency called "growth juice" that goes toward creating new troops, who I can then mutate in turn.

 Trying out a new subfaction in Total War: Warhammer 2 is a learning experience.

-These new currencies, mutagens and growth juice, stack on top of the ones skaven already have to worry about.
+These currencies, mutagens and growth juice, stack on top of the ones skaven already have to worry about.
 Food is a constant concern for the ratfolk, and so are rising levels of corruption the longer they dwell in a province.
 Where the undead and the Warriors of Chaos spread corruption that helps them and hinders their enemies, skaven corruption hurts the skaven as well as their neighbours.
 It evokes a theme of the faction, encouraging restless consumption.
 You devour the resources of an area then move on, leaving ruin in your wake.
 Every settlement is a sinking ship, and you are very much the rats.

 While the factions the original Total War: Warhammer launched with felt meaningfully different from each other, the idea of personalizing them this much, and especially of doing so by adding bespoke currencies, goes back to the first game's Realm of the Wood Elves DLC.
 The elves were given a unique amber resource to spend on high-tier units, buildings, and research.
-It led to similar mechanics in the sequel, giving us colorful additions like orcs collecting scrap for patchwork improvements to their armor and weapons, vampire pirates earning infamy to impress legendary sea captains who had fragments of a magical sea shanty, and mummies harvesting the organs of their enemies into canopic jars.
+It led to similar mechanics in the sequel, giving us colorful additions like orcs collecting scrap for patchwork improvements to their armor and weapons, vampire pirates earning infamy to impress legendary captains who each had a fragment of a magical sea shanty, and mummies harvesting the organs of their enemies into canopic jars.

-Each magical wood gained a health stat, affected by the hostility of provinces in the heathland around it.
+Each magical forest gained a health stat, affected by the hostility of provinces in the heathland around it.
 While you can conquer the heathland if you like, it's enough to either drive out its inhabitants, razing their settlements and returning them to wilderness, or find a diplomatic solution.
 If the heathland is held by an ally, that's good too.
 You're rewarded for manipulating humans into protecting your borders while murdering any who trespass in your home, which is exactly how Warhammer's wood elves behave.

 Reworking has been an ongoing project, with effects especially noticeable in the Mortal Empires campaign you play by combining the two games.
 It's seen the Empire gain a fealty system to encourage confederating provinces, and the vampires a set of blood kisses for inducting lords into their bloodline.
 Meanwhile the Chaos invasion has been powered-up to return its threatening nature, while also becoming a toggleable option at the start of a new campaign if you don't want to bother with it.